 Each OccurrenceOrUsage can define various TextBasedInstructions in order to exchange (normally) human readable installation instruction information.

-Note: Unlike the KBL a TextBasedInstruction does not contain a type attribute.
+Note: Unlike the KBL, a TextBasedInstruction does not contain a type attribute.
 This is because a TextBasedInstruction is explicitly not wanted to be used as an extension mechanism.
 The declared extension concept of the VEC is the CustomProperty concept.